-Unless they are on leave or have been excused by the Principal/designee, staff members shall attend meetings called by the Principal or other authorized administrator.03.1335
+Unless they are on leave or have been excused by the administrator who called the meeting, staff members shall attend called meetings.
+Board Policy 03.1335

 Political Activities

 Employees shall not promote, organize, or engage in political activities while performing their duties or during the work day.
 Promoting or engaging in political activities shall include, but not be limited to, the following: